bridgefall/paniq-rs/docs/kcp-migration-plan.md

 ## Definition of Done
 - The KCP transport is the only path for SOCKS5 daemon and proxy binaries.
-- Integration and soak suites remain green against the local HTTP target.
+- Integration and soak suites operate over UDP and remain green against the local HTTP target.
 - Documentation reflects the single-transport design and the implemented behavior.